There are many awesome things to do in Vienna. But which one to choose when you don’t have a lot of time? Start with

 Vienna is the city of Elisabeth of Beieren, well-known as Sisi.
 You can find her portrait everywhere in the city.
-I can highly recommend visit the Hofburg, this is the palace she used to live in.
+I can highly recommend visiting Hofburg, this is the palace she used to live in.
 The chambers of her and her husband look exactly as if they still live there.
 In Sisi’s chambers, you will see some equipment for gymnastics, she tried to stay as slim as possible.
 It’s also recommended to visit the Hofburg if you’re interested in the history of Vienna because you will hear about it a lot with the free audio guide.
 All the names and the people you hear about will be everywhere you look in Vienna.

 Visit the churces

 One of my best Vienna travel tips is to discover a couple of churches.
 There are so many beautiful churches in Vienna!
 St. Stephen’s Cathedral is probably the most famous.
 This cathedral has a roof filled with small and colorful tiles.
 It’s also a great church to wander around in.